 In the past few years, manufacturers have made huge strides in the improved efficiency of heating and air conditioning systems.
 The units are now quieter, more efficient and safer than ever before.
 The increased comfort level within the home is substantial.
 Also, the SEER ratings have increased.
 Units up to 20 SEER are available from several manufacturers.
 And the higher the SEER (seasonal energy efficiency ratio), the more efficient the system becomes.

 Robertson Electric stays informed and will help you take advantage of any tax credits, manufacturer rebates, and/or power company rebates.

-To find out about the many tax credits, rebates and incentives from Robertson Electric, and to learn more about the attractive financing options available, call 434-227-4986.
+To find out about the many tax credits, rebates and incentives from Robertson Electric, and to learn more about the financing options available with approved credit, call 434-227-4986.
 Ask Lynne Gilbert for a no-obligation consultation with a highly trained Robertson Electric Home Comfort Advisor and find out all the advantages of replacing your inefficient heating and air conditioning system and investing in your home.

 A Message from the President